mikeroyal/JavaScript-Guide/README.md

 [Inferno](https://infernojs.org/) is an insanely fast, React-like library for building high-performance user interfaces on both the client and server.

 [Expo](https://github.com/expo/expo) is an open-source platform for making universal native apps with React.

+### JavaScript Libraries for Machine Learning

+[TensorFlow.js](https://www.tensorflow.org/js) is a library for machine learning in JavaScript.
+Develop ML models in JavaScript, and use ML directly in the browser or in Node.js.

+[Brain.js](https://brain.js.org/) is a JavaScript library that makes it easy to understand GPU accelerated Neural Networks because it hides the complexity of the mathematics.
+Brain.js provides multiple neural network implementations as different neural nets that can be trained to do different tasks well.

+[Natural](https://github.com/NaturalNode/natural) is a general natural language facility for nodejs.
+It offers a broad range of functionalities for [Natural Language Processing](https://www.ibm.com/cloud/learn/natural-language-processing).

+[ConvNetJS](https://cs.stanford.edu/people/karpathy/convnetjs/) is a Javascript library for training Deep Learning models (Neural Networks) entirely in your browser.
+No software requirements, compilers, installations, or GPUs.

+[Ml.js](https://github.com/mljs/ml) is a JavaScript library that provides Machine learning tools in JavaScript.

+[Neuro.js](https://neuro.js.org) is a JavaScript library for developing and training ML models in JavaScript, and deploying in browser or on Node.js.

+[Stdlib](https://stdlib.io/) is a standard library for JavaScript and Node.js, with an emphasis on numerical and scientific computing applications.
+The library provides a collection of robust, high performance libraries for mathematics, statistics, data processing, streams, and more and includes many of the utilities you would expect from a standard library.

+[DeepForge](https://github.com/deepforge-dev/deepforge) is an open-source visual development environment for deep learning providing end-to-end support for creating deep learning models.

+[Synaptic](https://github.com/cazala/synaptic) is a javascript neural network library for node.js and the browser, its generalized algorithm is architecture-free, so you can build and train basically any type of first order or even second order neural network architectures.
+This library includes a few built-in architectures like multilayer perceptrons, multilayer long-short term memory networks (LSTM), liquid state machines or Hopfield networks, and a trainer capable of training any given network.

+[Deeplearn.js](https://www.npmjs.com/package/deeplearn) is an open source hardware-accelerated JavaScript library for machine intelligence.
+It brings performant machine learning building blocks to the web, allowing you to train neural networks in a browser or run pre-trained models in inference mode.

+[WebDNN](https://github.com/mil-tokyo/webdnn) is the fastest Deep Neural Networks(DNN) running framework for the Web Browser.

+[Mind](https://github.com/stevenmiller888/mind) is a flexible neural network library for Node.js and the browser.

 # React Development
 [Back to the Top](https://github.com/mikeroyal/JavaScript-Guide#table-of-contents)